januschung/job-winner-ui/README.md

 ## To build

-Please follow the build instruction from the [UI repo](https://github.com/januschung/job-winner) to bring up the backend.
+Please follow the build instruction from the [Backend repo](https://github.com/januschung/job-winner) to bring up the backend.

 ```console
 npm start